gemseo/gemseo/doc_src/disciplines/jacobian_assembly.rst

     scenario.set_differentiation_method("complex_step")

 - for linearized version of the disciplines (:code:`"user"`): switching from direct mode to reverse mode is automatic, depending on the number of inputs and outputs.
-It can also be set by the user, setting :attr:`~gemseo.core.discipline.MDODiscipline.linearization_mode` at :code:`"direct"` or :code:`"adjoint"`).
+It can also be set by the user, setting :attr:`~gemseo.core.discipline.Discipline.linearization_mode` at :code:`"direct"` or :code:`"adjoint"`).

 .. code::